p2pguardian/P2P-Guardian/README.md

 **USE AT YOUR OWN RISK.**

-## Source Code

-The source code is publicly available in the `src` folder.

-The installer source is available in the `installer` folder.

-No Discord bot tokens or other private credentials are included in this repository.

-## Support

-Use the included support and bug-reporting tools when reporting problems.
-Please provide relevant logs and details about the issue without sharing your Discord bot token or other private credentials.

 ## License

 See the repository for the applicable project terms.

-The support package excludes the Discord bot token.

-## Source Code

-The source code is publicly available in the `src` folder.

-The installer source is available in the `installer` folder.

-No Discord bot tokens or other private credentials are included in this repository.
+Support packages must not contain the Discord bot token or other private credentials.

+---

-Developed by Bas | Razor
+Developed by **Bas | Razor**